 Drone Schools and Drone Pilot Certification Programs

-The AMA membership includes liability coverage and basic damage insurance coverage for your drone, as well as the ability to fly at thousands of AMA chartered club sites.
-Membership costs vary, however all options are available for under $75 a year.
+One option for extra coverage is becoming a member of Academy of Model Aeronautics (AMA).
+AMA membership includes liability coverage and basic damage insurance coverage for your drone, as well as the ability to fly at thousands of AMA chartered club sites.
+New members can join for an annual payment of $75.

-Please note, that there is a stipulation in the AMA insurance contract that this coverage only comes into play when all other insurance is exhausted.
-It is in addition to any other policies that would pay out in the event of a claim.
-So, for example, if your homeowner policy provides coverage for any of the above, or if it was your automobile that was damaged, then the claim would go to the primary insurer first, and then the AMA would respond as secondary.
-You can viewthe AMA insurance contract for full details.
+Make sure to read the fine print because there are stipulations on this coverage.
+For example, this coverage only comes into play once all other insurance has been exhausted.
+So, for example, if your homeowner policy provides coverage for any of these situations, then the claim would go to the primary insurer first, and then the AMA would respond second.

 You should contact them with any questions.
 For example, you may want to find out what would happen if you don't have home insurance or liability insurance.

 Drone insurance costs vary depending on how much coverage you want.
 The Academy of Model Aeronautics offers coverage for as little as $75 for adults.
 Another insurer, SkyWatch.AI, offers annual insurance from $500, monthly insurance from $42, and hourly insurance from $7.